-13. Percolation:

-- a. helps seal the interface between tooth and restorative material - b. allows the ingress of bacteria and oral fluids and may lead to recurrent caries, staining, and pulpal irritation
+- 13. What is percolation? - a.
+The rate at which heat flows through a material - b.
+A form of chemical rather than mechanical retention - c.
+Something that helps seal the interface between tooth and restorative material - d.
+Something that allows the ingress of bacteria and oral fluids and may lead to recurrent caries, staining, and pulpal irritation